shirashko/Neuropsychiatry/README.md

 Before the analysis, the raw data is preprocessed, which includes:
 - Dropping irrelevant columns
 - Handling missing values
+- Dropping outliars (patiants which extremely not differentiate between different questions)
 - Renaming columns
 - Scaling the data using MinMaxScaler